-Portsmouth indie rock/alt/post punk band Hallan have returned with their new single “Unwomanly Face of War” and its accompanying music video.
+Portsmouth indie rock/alt/post punk band Hallan have returned with their new single “Unwomanly Face of War” and its accompanying video.

 Of the track, Hallan state: